“Project 55 fellows are always hardworking, smart, dedicated, and help infuse a lot of energy into the overall group.”

 -Meredith Buxton, UCSF Breast Care Center, San Francisco, CA

-Partner organizations are required to pay fellows a minimum stipend set by AlumniCorps, as well to provide health insurance at no cost to the fellow other than co-pays for doctor visits and prescriptions.
+Partner organizations are required to pay fellows a minimum stipend set by AlumniCorps, as well to provide health insurance at no cost to the fellow for their health insurance premium, other than co-pays for doctor visits and prescriptions.
 In return, AlumniCorps will invest resources and time screening applicants and mentoring and supporting fellows once they have been placed at your organization.

 We ask that our partners consider what other entry level employees are paid at your organization when determining the fellow’s salary.
 Stipend requirements are adjusted for organizations in cities with a higher cost of living.